Sales: 312-922-9035

 • Keeping track of important deadlines

-Envoy is pleased to provide you this information, which was prepared in collaboration with Frank Fogelbach, who is a Supervising Attorney at Corporate Immigration Partners (CIP), one of the two independent U.S. law firms Envoy exclusively works with on the Envoy Platform (the "U.S. Law Firms").
+Envoy is pleased to provide you with this information, which was prepared in collaboration with Frank Fogelbach, who is a Managing Attorney at Corporate Immigration Partners, P.C., a U.S. law firm who provides services through the Envoy Platform (the “U.S. Law Firm”).